justinjm/gcp-bigquery-row-level-access/README.md

 ### Success!

 If you're seeing row access polices in the results from the query above, you're done!
-Check out the [Resources](#resources) section at the end for more.
+Check out more [resources](#resources) in the last step by clicking "Next" button below.

 ## Setup Google Cloud Function: Option 2 - Google Cloud Console